safenetwork/tutorials.safedev.org/email-app/initialization.md

 Your root structured data is created using a random ID.
 In order to be able to retrieve your root structured data later, you need to store its ID in a config file.
 This config file will be stored in the app's root directory.

-During the initialization process, if the app detects that you already have a config file, it will try to fetch your root structured data.
-If you don't have a config file, the app will create one for you.
+During the initialization process, [the app checks if a config file is present](fetch-email-data.md#check-if-a-config-file-is-present) in its root directory.
+[If a config file is not found](fetch-email-data.md#if-a-config-file-is-not-found), the app creates a root structured data and a config file.
+[If a config file is found](fetch-email-data.md#if-a-config-file-is-found), the app tries to fetch your root structured data.